🎙️

 👤 Who Should Listen

-• Listeners interested in the psychology of motivation and peak performance.
+• Listeners interested in the psychological drivers behind high achievement and passion.

 🔑 Key Takeaways